When you learn to take wealth in proportion, it can change your whole outlook on money. Henry David Thoreau says it best:

-My wealth comes from a God who loves me enough to give me the talents I have to make this farm work.
+My wealth comes from a God who loves me enough to give me the talents I have to make this Simple Life work.
 And Who loves me enough to tell me a firm ‘NO!’ when I go off on one of my want tangents.

 True wealth comes from my heart, not from what others tell me it is.
 And if I am going to have an accumulation of anything, I prefer the accumulation of leaves, caught on a stick in the middle of the creek.

 Give it Some Thought

 Think about this the next time you see someone who makes you wish you ‘had what they have’.
 Will it really make you happy?
 Is it going to add to the contentment of your life?
 Or will it just feed your need to look good to others?